Table of Contents

 Diet & Nutrition

 Hunting dogs need more energy than traditional pets so they’ll have to eat more calories during the day.
-The best way to determine the exact number of calories your hound should intake is to consider its activity levels.
+The best way to determine the exact number of calories your hunting dog should intake is to consider its activity levels.

-How often does you pup hunt?
+How often does your dog go hunting?
 If it’s often, you want to make sure that it’s getting enough calories to support its high energy levels.
 An insufficient number of calories means a bigger portion which isn’t always a good idea especially for some breeds.

-Most food for hunting hounds has a chart on its packaging to help you understand the right way you should feed the hound throughout the day.
+Most dog food has a chart on its packaging to help you understand the right way you should feed the hunting dog throughout the day.

 Fat is by far the best source of energy in these dogs.
 It gives them endurance which is what they need the most.

 Because they don’t process fat the same way we do, canines need more of it as well.
 The diet should be rich in fat depending on how active the hound is.
 It’s not the same if it’s hunting every other day or once or twice a month.

 Carbohydrates are an equally important matter that shouldn’t be overlooked.
-Although many people think they’re bad for hunting hounds, not all of them are.
+Although many people think they’re bad for hunting dogs, not all of them are.
 If the diet is well-balanced, you can’t go wrong with a few complex carbs.

 While carbs aren’t necessarily bad, you should pay particular attention to the source.
 Your canine’s blood sugar highly depends on this, so choose only sweet potato and brown rice as the sources of carbs.
 Anything that has grains should be avoided.

 Different Types of Dog Food

-As you already know, and we’ve mentioned it above, there are three types of food you can feed your canine.
-You can choose between canned, dry or raw depending on your preference, the dog’s needs, and several other factors.
+As you already know, and we’ve mentioned above, there are three types of dog food you can feed your companion.
+You can choose between canned, dry, or raw depending on your preference, the dog’s needs, and several other factors.

 Raw dog food for hunting dogs is a bit more complex than the other two because it takes time to prepare.
 This kind of diet requires lots of effort, which is why we’ll only talk about the two more convenient options: canned, and dry.